13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

 - Stop inherit(Can't have sub-class)
 - Stop method override(Can't override by sub-class)
 - Stop change value(Can't modify by sub-class)
-- Can extends from other simple class
+- Can't extends from other simple class